 Suppose that D and E are partitioned across 3 different machines using random block partitioning, and no indexes are available on any of the machines.
-If we use a hash-join (aka. shuffle-join) in the relational algebra plan to execute the queries below, determine whether the following conditionals can be computed before or whether they must occur after the shuffle.
+If we use a hash-join (aka. shuffle-join) in the relational algebra plan to execute the queries below, determine if the following clauses can be determined before or after the shuffle.

 '''

 a) SELECT D.A

 FROM D, E

 WHERE D.A = E.A

 AND E.C > 10;

 Do we need to shuffle before 'E.C > 10' can be determined?

+Solution: No, the storage node can do it because no other attributes or

+values are required during this filter.

 b) SELECT D.A

 FROM D, E

 WHERE D.A = E.A

 AND E.C - D.B > 20;

 Do we need to shuffle before 'E.C - D.B > 20' can be determined?

+Solution: Yes, there is no guarantee on the same machine

 c) SELECT D.A

 FROM D, E

 WHERE D.A = E.A

 GROUP BY D.A

 HAVING MAX(E.C) < 100;

 Do we need to shuffle before 'GROUP BY D.A' can be determined?

+Solution: Yes, we need to shuffle before GROUP BYS because we need all

+attribute values to create groups

 Do we need to shuffle before 'HAVING MAX(E.C) < 100' can be determined?

+Solution: Yes, we need to shuffle before any HAVING statement because

+we need to create groups first

 '''